Wisteria Lane: No. 4352

 No. 4352 is the home of Mary Alice Young.
 In season five the house has been painted green and the archway and the beginning of the house has been removed.
 The Youngs moved in the house in 1990.

 In season one, Mary Alice kills herself and leaves the house to be maintained by her husband Paul Young and her son Zachary Young.
 The two remain in the house until season two, when Paul is arrested for the apparent murder of Felicia Tilman, and Zach inherits his grandfather's fortune.
 The house is then put on the market by Edie Britt, who sells it to Arthur Shepherd.
-Art moves out after his sister's death and the Lane finding out he is a pedophile.
+Art moves out after his sister's death and the residents convincing themselves that he is a pedophile.

 In season five, the house is bought by Edie and Dave Williams who rents the house out to Mike Delfino.
 Mike stays in the house until he moves into Katherine Mayfair's house.

 In season six, the Bolen family moves in.
 The family stay in the house until the end of the season, where Angie Bolen and Nick Bolen move to Atlanta, and their son Danny Bolen goes to New York.

 In season seven, the house is reclaimed by Paul Young, who lives across the road in Susan's house.
 Towards the end of season seven, Paul Young confesses about Martha Huber's murder.
 In season eight, the resident of 4352 is unknown.

 This house has a partial first floor (entry, living room and dining room).
 All other inside shots(kitchen, family room and second floor) are filmed on a soundstage in the studio.
 The house is a reproduction of the original Leave it to Beaver house and was constructed for the 1997 Universal film of the same name.